-Fuel Prices - Fuel price projections for crude oil and natural gas continue to fluctuate in the current environment.
+Fuel Prices - Projections for crude oil and natural gas continue to fluctuate in the current environment.
 We again could see volatile fuel prices during the year, as they are sensitive to global and U.S. domestic demand, refining capacity, geopolitical events, weather conditions and other factors.
 As prices fluctuate, there will be a timing impact on earnings, as our fuel surcharge programs trail increases or decreases in fuel price by approximately two months.

-Lower fuel prices could have a positive impact on the economy by increasing consumer discretionary spending that potentially could increase demand for various consumer products that we transport.
-Alternatively, lower fuel prices could likely have a negative impact on other commodities such as coal and domestic drilling-related shipments.
+Significant changes in fuel prices could have an impact on the amount of consumer discretionary spending, impacting demand for various consumer products we transport.
+Alternatively, those changes could have an inverse impact on commodities such as coal and domestic drilling-related shipments.

-- Capital Plan In 2019, we expect our capital plan to be approximately \$3.2 billion, flat compared to 2018.
-The plan includes expenditures to renew and improve our existing infrastructure as well as new capacity investments designed to support future business growth and operational efficiency.
-In addition, expenditures will be made for locomotive modernization and freight cars.
+- Capital Plan In 2020, we expect our capital plan to be approximately \$3.1 billion, down slightly compared to 2019.
+It is anticipated that capital spending in most asset categories will be flat or down compared to 2019 spending.
+In addition, this plan includes an increase in capacity and facility investments intended to improve productivity and operational efficiency.
 The capital plan may be revised if business conditions warrant or if new laws or regulations affect our ability to generate sufficient returns on these investments.
-(See further discussion in this Item 7 under Liquidity and Capital Resources Capital Plan). - Financial Expectations Economic conditions in many of our market sectors continue to drive uncertainty with respect to our volume levels.
-Although we expect volume to grow in the low single digit range in 2019 compared to 2018, uncertainties in energy markets and prices, consumer purchases, inflation, and both domestic and international economies will have an impact.
-In the current environment, we expect continued margin improvement driven by continued pricing opportunities, ongoing G55+0 productivity initiatives, and full implementation of our Unified Plan 2020 to better leverage our resources and strengthen our franchise.
+(See further discussion in this Item 7 under Liquidity and Capital Resources Capital Plan). - Financial Expectations We expect volume to be slightly positive in 2020 compared to 2019.
+In the current environment, we expect continued margin improvement driven by pricing opportunities in excess of inflation, ongoing G55+0 productivity initiatives, including Unified Plan 2020, resulting in at least \$500 million of productivity savings, while better leveraging our resources and strengthening our franchise.